Saffron-Zen/Adobe-Hackathon-Challenge1B/README.md

-# 🧠 Intelligent Document Analyzer
+# 🧠 Insight Extractor AI

-An intelligent system that analyzes a collection of documents, extracts the most relevant information based on a specific user persona and their "job-to-be-done," and presents it in a structured, prioritized format.
-This project is designed to run efficiently on local CPU environments without requiring internet access during execution.
+Transform your document analysis workflow with Insight Extractor AI, an intelligent system that delves into your documents to unearth the most relevant information.
+Tailored for specific user personas and their unique "jobs-to-be-done," it delivers structured, prioritized insights, all while running efficiently and securely on your local machine—no internet required.

 ---

-## ✨ Key Features
+## ✨ Core Features
-- **Persona-Based Analysis:** Tailors document analysis to the user's specific role and expertise.
+- **Persona-Based Analysis:** Deeply understands user context for hyper-relevant analysis.
-- **Job-to-be-Done (JTBD) Focus:** Prioritizes information that directly helps the user accomplish a specific task.
+- **Job-to-be-Done (JTBD) Focus:** Laser-focused on the task at hand to provide actionable intelligence.
-- **Efficient PDF Processing:** Extracts text and identifies structural sections from multiple PDF documents.
+- **Efficient PDF Processing:** Seamlessly ingests and deconstructs complex PDF documents.
-- **Retrieval-Augmented Generation (RAG):** Utilizes a RAG pipeline to find the most contextually relevant document chunks.
+- **Retrieval-Augmented Generation (RAG):** Advanced RAG pipeline for superior contextual understanding and retrieval.
-- **Local LLM Integration:** Leverages a local Ollama instance with a lightweight model (`gemma3:1b`) for sophisticated analysis and text generation.
+- **Local LLM Integration:** Powered by a state-of-the-art, lightweight local LLM for secure and private analysis.
-- **Fully Dockerized:** Comes with a Dockerfile and docker-compose.yml for easy, consistent, and isolated deployment.
+- **Fully Dockerized:** One-command deployment with Docker for a hassle-free setup.
-- **Optimized for CPU:** Designed to run entirely on CPU with constraints on model size (≤ 1GB) and processing time.
+- **Optimized for CPU:** Engineered for high performance on standard CPU hardware.
-- **Structured JSON Output:** Generates a detailed JSON output with metadata, ranked sections, and refined text analysis.
+- **Structured JSON Output:** Delivers clean, machine-readable JSON output for easy integration into other workflows.

 ---

-## 🛠️ Technology Stack
+## 🛠️ Built With
 - **Backend:** Python
 - **Containerization:** Docker, Docker Compose
 - **LLM Serving:** Ollama